Flange Face Corrosion: Identification and Repair

 Piping systems in petrochemical refineries and oil & gas installations rely on hundreds of bolted joints which are exposed to corrosive conditions.

-In addition to crevice corrosion, flange face corrosion is also widely recognised as an integrity issue, due to the potential leak path created by the break in line.
+In addition to crevice corrosion, flange face corrosion is also widely recognized as an integrity issue, due to the potential leak path created by the break-in line.
 This can be in the form of small pits, often appearing in clusters on the flange’s sealing face.

 Phased Array technology is now used by specialist inspection companies to identify the condition of the flange face gasket seating surface condition.

 This uses ultrasound technology, but with multi-element probes to modify beam properties such as angle, standoff distance, and focal properties.
 Phased array inspection is now growing in popularity thanks to its flexibility and the compact size of the units now commercially available.

 When inspecting the raised flange face area, encoded magnetic scanners direct sound from the OD of the flange between the bolt holes.
 The ultrasound angles can be adjusted to fit the specific flange geometry and the multiple ultrasound angles are used to optimize data displays of corrosion and/or erosion.
 The image above left shows a flange in good condition with a normal reflective corner pattern.
 On the right, the pattern is more haphazard and does not show a corner reflective pattern